Want the latest News & Media? Mind will keep you up to date and informed.

 Mind sponsors a forum on what the NDIS means for mental health service providers

-On the 4 December 2012, Mind Australia held a forum at the MCG for stakeholders in mental health, including service providers, consumers and carers, to consider the likely impacts of the National Disability Insurance Scheme (NDIS) on the delivery of mental health supports and resources.
+Mind Australia held a forum for stakeholders in mental health, including service providers, consumers and carers, to consider the likely impacts of the National Disability Insurance Scheme (NDIS) on the delivery of mental health supports and resources.

 The forum was chaired by Dr Rhonda Galbally AO and addressed by the Hon Mark Butler MP, Minister for Mental Health and Ageing.
 People heard from presenters from government and other service providers who are involved in the implementation of the NDIS.